 The other misconception is that to keep employees happy at work is expensive, and that you can make them want to stay by throwing money at them.
 How many times has someone handed in their notice saying they are getting more money elsewhere, to be made a counter offer to stay?
 They do but only to still leave in a few months.

-This article sets out tips for how you can create happier and more productive employees.
+This article sets out tips for how you can create a more productive and happier workforce.

 A ‘good’ employer is one who sets clear expectations to employees, including what is to be done, when it is to be done by, and where it goes after they complete their responsibilities.
 Within these expectations, you need to set clear boundaries, demonstrate healthy leadership and provide sound direction.
 This means spelling out rules, regulations, policies, and procedures.